Data-Visualization-Intro/2-SVG/readme.md

 <div class="icn trashcan"></div>
 ```

-3. You can use them as favicons:
+3. You can even use them as favicons

 ```html
 <link